British Countryside

 The hit drama Outlander has had viewers swooning on both sides of the Atlantic.
-Based on the fantasy novels by Diana Gabaldon, the series straddles centuries of British and American history in a time-hopping adventure full of action, romance, mystery, and intrigue.
+Based on the fantasy novels by Diana Gabaldon, the series spans centuries of British and American history in a time-hopping adventure filled with action, romance, mystery, and intrigue.Β

-This week, we’re travelling back in time to visit some of the most stunning Outlander film locations.
-You’ll find many of these beautiful places on the fantastic Outlander Trail tour by Haggis Adventures.
+We’re travelling back in time to visit some of the most stunning Outlander film locations:

 Let’s set out!